Trade Forex Trading

 Base Currency Counter Currency From Market Watch

-The Market Watch window will display all the quotes of the various currency pairs as shown below.
+The Market-Watch window panel will display all the quotes of the various currency pairs such as illustrated and shown below.

-List of Currency Quotes Displayed on MT4 - Base Currency Counter Currency
+List of Currency Quotes Displayed on the MT4 - Base Currency Counter Currency

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency Counter Currency

-If you trade with a online broker using 5 points (all online brokers now use 5 decimal point format), then 1 fractional pip which is the 5th decimal place, will be equal to $1 per one standard contract.
-However, this is just the Fraction of a pip & not the original Pip.
+If you trade with a broker using 5 points (all online brokers now use 5 decimal point format), then 1 fractional pip which is the 5th decimal place, will be equivalent to $1 per one standard lot.
+However, this is just the Fraction of a pip and not the initial Pip.
 To Make up one Point you'll have to use 10 points, (it is like rounding off to the fourth decimal point).

 Example: for 4 Digits Quotes Format

-This is how the quotes were displayed before 2010 - 4 decimal points format
+This is how the quotes were displayed & shown before 2010 - 4 decimal point format

 1.4501-1.4500 = 0.0001 (1 pip)